 - Writing skills

-The aim is to organize all sub-tests during the entrance examination so that each will be able to complete all sub-tests in one day.
-The final schedule is determined by the number of applicants.
+The aim is to organize all sub-tests during the entrance examination so that each applicant is able to complete all sub-tests in a single day.
 The final schedule is determined by the number of applicants.

 In the liturgical music sub-test, the applicant must demonstrate that they have the skills corresponding to a bachelor’s degree in church music in playing the organ, improvisation on the organ and liturgical singing.
 The sub-test includes assignments for which the applicant is given time to prepare, as well as prima vista assignments given during the test.